Are you wondering what to wear for your photoshoot?

 For group and family photos it’s better to wear outfits that don’t match, but go together.
 Choosing a similar colour palette looks tidy.
 Keeping a group in similar colours focuses the attention of the portrait to the faces and individuals that make up the portrait.
 Mismatched colours in groups tend to be more distracting.
 Most photographers prefer not to photograph reds, oranges and bright pinks.
 Any neon or overly saturated colours don’t work well for photoshoots.
 Bright colours attract attention away from the face and may be reflective.
 Red is the hardest to get right in photos.
 It can end up looking too pink or too orange.
 Dark clothing is slimming.
 Darker clothing helps to blend the bodies with the background, so that the faces are the most important part of the photograph.
-When choosing lighter colours, stick to pastels, but avoid pink tones.
-Jeans/pants and white or black tops are always very nice for a family portrait.
-If it’s summer a nice flowy dress can look stunning in photo shoots.
+When choosing lighter colours, stick to muted or pastel, but avoid pink tones.
+If it’s summer, a nice flowy dress can look stunning in photo shoots.

 Scarves are great for adding colour and interest, as are necklaces or other pieces of jewellery.
 I would avoid being to bold however and not overaccesorise.
 Overbearing or heavily noticeable accessories can be a major distraction.
 Hats are fine, just make sure they don’t hide the eyes.
 Don’t forget your shoes.
 They don’t have to be the shoes you bust out of the wardrobe for weddings, but ensure that they are clean and tidy.
 Simple and minimal works best.
 Eye glasses are preferred to not be worn.
 Non-reflective lenses, of course, are a big help if you choose to wear them.